Hudson Hirsel has set up a Trust Fund which benefits the community of Coldstream to the value of £200,000

 - Honour our Troops to purchase lighting and a memorial bench for the Memorial Gardens

 - Royal British Legion Social Club as part of the project to stabilise gable wall of the RBL Club

 - Friday Handicrafts Group to purchase the necessary materials for tapestry to be sited in Leet Room, Community Centre

-The first round of awards were presented in early August by Hudson Hirsel managing Partner, Jamie Hudson to the following groups:
+The first round of awards were presented in June 2016 by Hudson Hirsel Managing Partner, Jamie Hudson.

 - Coldstream Football Club

 - Coldstream Toddlers and Playgroup